deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

                 Here are some points we need to see about the code shown in Listing 11-11:
                 <ul>
                     <li>
-                        The *model binder* is able to validate the submitted data by reading its values using the *ModelState.IsValid* property.
+                        The <i>model binder</i> is able to validate the submitted data by reading its values using the <i>ModelState.IsValid</i> property.
 If the model binder validation is correct, all changes are saved to the repository, the Index action method is invoked and the user accesses the list of products.
-Otherwise, any problems with the data, *Edit* view is called again for the user make the corrections
+Otherwise, any problems with the data, <i>Edit</i> view is called again for the user make the corrections
                     </li>
                     <li>
-                        After changes saved to the repository, message is stored to the *TempData* feature.
-The *TempData* feature is a key/value dictionary similar to the Session data and *ViewBag* features.
+                        After changes saved to the repository, message is stored to the <i>TempData</i> feature.
+The <i>TempData</i> feature is a key/value dictionary similar to the Session data and <i>ViewBag</i> features.
 The most important difference from Session data is the TempData is deleted when the HTTP request ends.
                     </li>
                     <li></li>
                 </ul>